Walt Brown (politician): 2004 presidential campaign

 Brown, a social democrat, was nominated by the Socialist Party USA (SPUSA) at their November 2003 convention over revolutionary socialist Eric Chester of Massachusetts.
 After the convention, party members learned that Brown had previously held anti-abortion views.
 Because of these views, a movement to recall Brown as the SPUSA presidential nominee ultimately failed, but much of the party's organization failed to support the ticket.
 Despite this, Brown and his running mate Mary Alice Herbert won ballot access in eight states and had write-in status in eight others.
-On election day, Brown/Herbert earned 10,837 votes, which was more than any of the Socialist Party's presidential candidates since 1952 and the most Socialist Party USA's history.
+On election day, Brown/Herbert earned 10,837 votes, which was more than any of the Socialist Party's presidential candidates since 1952 and the most in the Socialist Party USA's history.
 Several third party activists, including Darcy Richardson of Florida and Steve Hauser of Wisconsin, assisted with Brown's presidential campaign.

-Oregon Attorney General
+Oregon attorney general

 In 2008, Brown ran as a Pacific Green Party candidate for the office of Attorney General in Oregon in the November 2008 elections.
 Brown received 76,856 votes for 5.1% of the total vote.

-Oregon Treasurer
+Oregon treasurer

 In June 2010, he was selected as the Pacific Green candidate for Oregon State Treasurer in the 2010 Oregon elections but he ended his campaign for their nomination and ultimately received the nomination of the Progressive Party instead and was listed as the Progressive candidate in the Oregon Voters' Pamphlet.
 Brown finished third of four candidates with 38,316 votes (3%).